ErikVerheul/OneBacklog/README.md

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/example-screen.png)

 - A short key of 5 characters alphamumeric are available for the users for direct lookup and reference in communications.
-- When the short key is not unique (chances for a duplicate are 1 in 10.000 in a 5000 item product) the application warns the user.
 - The history of priority and attribute changes of products, epics, features, pbi's are stored and easily accessible.
-- The type of product, epic, feature and pbi can be changed by drag & drop among each other over one level.
+- The type of product, epic, feature, pbi and task can be changed by drag & drop among each other over one level.
 Any descendants are also up/downgraded.
 In theory a pbi can be upgraded to a feature, that feature to an epic.
 The reverse can also be done.
 - A user can subscribe to change notices of any item of any product assigned to that user.
 The change notices are sent to his email address.
 - Users can add comments to an item and to the automatic history log.
 - Attachments can be added to each backlog item type.